serkkz/panda3d-docs/programming/directgui/directbutton.rst

 not being touched, but it will change to a completely different label as the mouse rolls over it and clicks it.

-You can create an EGG file in a 3D editor and apply it to four different states like this:
+You can create an model file in a 3D editor and apply it to four different states like this:

 .. code-block:: python